boomzillawtf/nodebb-plugin-unresponsive/README.md

 the device being used to access NodeBB.

 ##Changes
+    0.3.2
+     - Fix duplicate property name error in some browsers.
     0.3.1
      - Detect that the menu was already created under custom themes.
      - Fix settings popup z-index.